Lumb3/Lumb3/README.md

 ---

-## 🧠 Fun Fact
-I once wrote a 4000-word Extended Essay on **Parkinson's Disease detection through voice analysis** using AI — and yes, it made me fall even deeper in love with engineering and innovation! 💡

----

 ## 📫 Let’s Connect!

 Feel free to explore my repos, leave feedback, or reach out — I’m always excited to learn, collaborate, and build something awesome together.